Skip to main content Skip to secondary navigation

 All students wishing to enroll in any given quarter(s) must have an active student status with the University.
 Depending on your situation, students returning to Stanford may need to take specific steps for reinstatement.

 The following information offers clarification of university academic policies related to leaves of absence and reinstatement.
-For a comprehensive review of leave and reinstatement policies, please refer to the Stanford Student Services: Student Policies.
+For a comprehensive review of leave and reinstatement policies, please refer to the following pages:

 NOTE: Students who have received a suspension from the Office of Community Standards (OCS) should work directly with that office rather than with Academic Advising.